Winged Publications presents its fourth annual contest–Taking Flight!! FICTION ONLY (Indie published okay to submit)

 *Book contract entails the publication of winning title under the standard contracts held by Winged Publications.
 Grand prize winner will be provided with details upon announcement.

-Finalists announced the end of May and winners announced Mid-June, 2020.
+Finalists announced the end of August and winners announced September 30, 2022.

 There will be a winner for every category of more than five entries.